-- 58. Any criminal matters should be investigated and resolved by the relevant secular authorities (e.g. the police, child protection agencies, HM Revenue & Customs) before any related disciplinary proceedings under the Measure are resolved. - 59.
-If a complaint is made to the bishop which concerns serious criminal conduct, but no-one has so far alerted the secular authorities, the bishop should encourage the complainant to report the matter to the appropriate authority.
-The bishop should also indicate that if the complainant does not produce within 14 days written confirmation from the appropriate authority that it has been reported, then it would be the bishop's duty as a member of the public to report it.

-60. If a complaint is made against a priest or deacon concerning matters in connection with which he or she has already been arrested on suspicion of committing a criminal offence, it would normally be appropriate to await the outcome of any criminal proceedings before dealing with the complaint.
+- 59. If a complaint is made to the bishop which concerns serious criminal conduct, but no-one has so far alerted the secular authorities, the bishop should encourage the complainant to report the matter to the appropriate authority.
+The bishop should also indicate that if the complainant does not do so, then it would be the bishop's duty as a member of the public to report it. - 60.
+If a complaint is made against a priest or deacon concerning matters in connection with which he or she has already been arrested on suspicion of committing a criminal offence, it would normally be appropriate to await the outcome of any criminal proceedings before dealing with the see r19 & s30 complaint.